zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 a custom instruction set, generated from a custom assembly language.
 PIO programs are assembled using `pioasm`, a tool provided by Raspberry Pi.

-Zephyr does not (currently) assemble PIO programs.
+Zephyr does not assemble PIO programs.
 Rather, they should be manually assembled and embedded in source code.
 An example of how this is done can be found at `drivers/serial/uart_rpi_pico_pio.c`.